 Who is Helena Garcia from The Great British Bake Off?
 Meet the Spanish-born 2019 contestant

-Helena is ready to take the judges around the World with her bakes on Bake Off 2019
+Helena wants to take the judges around the World with her bakes on Bake Off 2019

 Helena is ready to show off the skills her Grandmother taught her in this year’s season of The Great British Bake Off.